xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 In logic we use inference rules to prove equations between connectives, and we say a mathematic structure is the logic's model, if the equations agree with the equivalent relation of the model.

+- Logic equation is defined by "iff", a model might also be able to interpret inequation, which is defined by "if".

 We often use an algebric structure as model.